elenderg/PAL-1000/instruções de compilação.md

-`To move a rider returning an error string (code rules - validate qualifier):` `If the rider's token's length is less than 2, put "Qualifiers need to end with ')'." into the error string; exit.` `If the rider's token's last's target is not the right-paren byte, put "Qualifiers need to end with ')'." into the error string; exit.`
+`To move a rider returning an error string (code rules - validate qualifier):` `If the rider's token's length is less than 2, put "_Qualifiers need to end with ')'._" into the error string; exit.` `If the rider's token's last's target is not the right-paren byte, put "_Qualifiers need to end with ')'._" into the error string; exit.`

-`To move a rider returning an error string (code rules - validate remark):` `If the rider's token's length is less than 2, put "Remarks need to end with ']'." into the error string; exit.` `If the rider's token's last's target is not the right-bracket byte, put "Remarks need to end with ']'." into the error string; exit.`
+`To move a rider returning an error string (code rules - validate remark):` `If the rider's token's length is less than 2, put "_Remarks need to end with ']'._" into the error string; exit.` `If the rider's token's last's target is not the right-bracket byte, put "_Remarks need to end with ']'._" into the error string; exit.`

-`To move a rider returning an error string (code rules - validate string):` `If the rider's token's length is less than 2, put "Strings need to end with '""'." into the error string; exit.` `If the rider's token's last's target is not the double-quote byte, put "Strings need to end with '""'." into the error string; exit.`
+`To move a rider returning an error string (code rules - validate string):` `If the rider's token's length is less than 2, put "_Strings need to end with '""'._" into the error string; exit.` `If the rider's token's last's target is not the double-quote byte, put "_Strings need to end with '""'._" into the error string; exit.`

 ...is able to weed out mal-formed remarks, strings, and qualifiers right out of the gate.

-77. And that brings us to the last and top-level "move a rider" routine...
+77. And that brings us to the last and top-level "_move a rider_" routine...

 `To move a rider (compiler rules):`